-Retirement planning starts with a basic understanding of how much you can afford to save for retirement.
+Retirement planning while being self-employed starts with a basic understanding of how much you can afford to save for retirement.
 Look at both your cash flow and your business expenses for the year to see how much you can comfortably put away each month.

 Keep in mind the long-term nature of saving using IRS tax-qualified plans since there are penalties and taxes on withdrawals prior to age 59 ½.
 “Working with an accounting professional can really make a difference here,” says Meilahn.
 “That person can help you decide how best to report revenue and expenses in a way that’s both accurate and beneficial to your business.”

 After you have a sense of how much you can afford to put away for retirement, it’s time to find the specific, tax-qualified plan for you.
 Two tips before you get started:

 1. Understand the IRS tax forms for your business

 The structure of your business will determine which income tax forms you’ll need to file each year, and how your taxable income gets reported that provides the correct income upon which to base retirement plan contributions.
 Qualified retirement plan contributions provide valuable tax deductions that help reduce your overall taxes.